Storm Lake, Iowa: History

-In the closing pages of his 1989 book, The Lost Continent: Travels in Small-Town America, author Bill Bryson eulogizes Storm Lake as the final town he visited during his nostalgic trip of the Midwest, "Somebody once told me that Storm Lake was a nice town, so I decided to drive in and have a look.
-And by golly, it was wonderful. ...
-Maybe it was the time of year, the mild spring air, the fresh breeze, I don't know, but it seemed just perfect.
-The little downtown was solid and unpretentious, full of old brick buildings and family-owned stores.
-Beyond it a whole series of broad, leafy streets, all of them lined with fine Victorian homes, ran down to the lakefront where a park stood along the water's edge. ...
-The whole town was spotless.
-Across the street, a boy on a bike slung newspapers onto front porches and I would almost swear that in the distance I saw two guys in 1940's suits cross the street without breaking a stride.
-And somewhere at an open window, Deanna Durbin sang.
-Suddenly I didn't want the trip to be over."
-Bryson recalls buying a newspaper and reading it in a coffeeshop, where a waitress said, "'...how you doin' today?'
-She sounded as if she really cared.
-I expect she did.
-Boy, are midwestern people wonderful."

 Storm Lake was a landing place of Hmong and Tai Dam refugees following the Vietnam War.
 Meat packing jobs have drawn thousands of migrant workers, predominantly from Latin America.
 Work vouchers and other factors have also drawn immigration from Micronesia.
 Storm Lake is currently one of ten cities in the mainland United States to host a polling location for Micronesian elections.
 A 2017 New York Times profile analyzed the positive effects of immigration on the Storm Lake community.
 Also that year, journalist Katie Couric interviewed Storm Lake residents for a National Geographic story on the town's diversity.
 A 2020 article in Fox News highlighted Storm Lake as an example of the positive economic impacts of immigration on rural communities.